-Tab page 3 should be labeled "Videos Check Off Sheet"
+Tab page 3 should be labeled "Videos"

-Place your check off sheet and your handwritten notes of the videos you watched the first week of class here.
+Place your printed completion forms of the videos you watched the first week of class here.

 Tab page 4 should be labeled "Clinical Drug Cards"

 Place all drug cards for Pediatrics (including those completed that are not on the assigned list); Labor & Delivery; Postpartum; and Newborn cards are to be placed here at the end of the semester.